ADTC/flackr-scroll-timeline-polyfill/README.md

 ## Contributing

-Thank you for choosing to contribute to this project.
-Please see our [contribution guidelines](/CONTRIBUTING.md) to learn how you can help.
+Thank you for choosing to contribute fixes and improvements to our project.

+Please see our [contribution guidelines](/CONTRIBUTING.md) page to:
+- Sign the Contributor License Agreement.
+- Understand the code review process.
+- Read the open source community guidelines.
+- Learn how to develop and test your changes.